HOME Tokyo and Surroundings Tokyo Shinjuku Where You Should Stay in Shinjuku: Best Areas & Hotels For Visitors

 Accessibility

-There is also good access to Shinjuku from both of Tokyo’s international airports.
-There are direct trains between Shinjuku Station and Narita International Airport on the Narita Express.
-Haneda Airport can also be reached fairly easily by train with just one change needed at Shinagawa Station.
-Alternatively, you can take a bus between Shinjuku Station Bus Terminal (also known as Busta Shinjuku) and Haneda Airport, which takes around 45 minutes.
+Moreover, Shinjuku is easily accessible from both of Tokyo's international airports.
+The Narita Express offers direct trains between Shinjuku Station and Narita International Airport, while Haneda Airport can be reached by train with just one change at Shinagawa Station.
+Alternatively, there is a bus service between Shinjuku Station Bus Terminal (also known as Busta Shinjuku) and Haneda Airport, which takes around 45 minutes.

 Types of accommodations in the same area